‘A lovely collection of short stories about love, loneliness and spirituality’ Nadiya Hussain, Good Housekeeping

 From one of our finest contemporary writers whose work has been praised by J.M.
-Coetzee, Ali Smith and Aminatta Forna, Leila Aboulela’s Elsewhere, Home offers us a rich tableau of life as an immigrant abroad, attempting to navigate the conflicts of assimilation and difference in an unfamiliar world.
+Coetzee, Ali Smith and Aminatta Forna, Leila Aboulela’s Elsewhere, Home offers us a rich tableau of life as an immigrant abroad.

 A young woman’s encounter with a former classmate elicits painful reminders of her former life in Khartoum.
 A wealthy Sudanese student in Aberdeen begins an unlikely friendship with a Scottish man.
 A woman experiences an evolving relationship to her favourite writer, whose portrait of their shared culture both reflects and conflicts with her own sense of identity.